AbhirajSagar/collab-code/README.md

 * Is it supposed to be a cloud-based solution allowing you to save files and load it on any system after auth ?

 ## Basic Idea
-* Collaborative cloud-based coding platform
+* Collaborative web-based coding platform
 * Enables multiple users to code in real-time
 * Includes syntax highlighting for various languages
 * Users can login, create account and join rooms
 * Persistent sessions for continued access
 * Room specific live chat
-*  file and project management system allows users to load and edit files
+* File and project management system allows users to load and edit files
-*  for security and isolation, remote code execution will inside containerized environments
+* For security and isolation, remote code execution will be inside containerized environments

 ## 🚀 #1 Planned Features